-1. A log file is created, called simplemodel.log.

-2. MODELLER reads fdxhomologs.pir, finds the unknown sequence and also reads in the structures specified in knowns.

-3. A multiple alignment of all the sequences is made and written to a new .pir file called fdxhomologs.pir.ali.

-4. The known structures are analysed based on the alignment, and used to make a set of distance restraints.

-5. A model is made by distance geometry and refined.

-6. The model is written out as ferodox.B99990001.pdb.
+- 1. A log file is created, called simplemodel.log. - 2.
+MODELLER reads fdxhomologs.pir, finds the unknown sequence and also reads in the structures specified in knowns. - 3.
+A multiple alignment of all the sequences is made and written to a new .pir file called fdxhomologs.pir.ali. - 4.
+The known structures are analysed based on the alignment, and used to make a set of distance restraints. - 5.
+A model is made by distance geometry and refined. - 6.
+The model is written out as ferodox.B99990001.pdb.

-To run MODELLER using this script, make a new directory, change to it, and enter the following shell commands:
+To run MODELLER using this script, make a new directory, change to it, and enter the following shell commands to set up the path for MODELLER, and run the fully automatic modelling script file.
+The command setenv does only work for the tcsh shell, which is enabled by default for all student accounts.
+However, if you have changed your shell to bash, you need to write export PATH=/home/schenk/bin:\$PATH instead.
+To determine which shell is set as standard for your account, type echo \$SHELL

-'''
+- ▶ echo \$SHELL

-setenv PATH "/home/schenk/bin:$PATH"
+- > setenv PATH /home/schenk/bin:\$PATH

-cp -R /home/schenk/teaching/SS_2009/Bioinf/modelling/ferodox .
+- cp -R /home/hansen/teaching/modelling ./

-cd ferodox
+- ➢ cd modelling

-mod9v5 simplemodel.py
+- ➤ mod9v5 simplemodel.py

-'''

-to set up the path for MODELLER, and run the fully automatic modeling script file.
 If everything has gone well, the MODELLER command will finish after a few minutes.

 The directory listing should then look something like: